Danny Bowien

-James Daniel Bowien (born 1982) is a chef and restaurateur.
+James Daniel Bowien (born 1982) is a Korean-born American chef and restaurateur.
 He is the founder and owner of Mission Chinese Food in New York City and Brooklyn and co-founder of Mission Chinese Food in San Francisco, California.
 Bowien is a James Beard Award winner, and the main subject of season six of the food and travel show The Mind of a Chef.

 Early life

 Bowien, born in South Korea, was adopted at a young age by a family in Oklahoma.
 Growing up as one of the only Korean Americans in school left him without a clear sense of identity, and his roots in Asian culture fostered a need to do something respectable.
 He had various jobs, including as a dishwasher in a Vietnamese restaurant, and at age 19 he moved to San Francisco.

 Career

 After a spell in culinary school Bowien worked at several restaurants in the San Francisco Bay Area, including the Italian restaurant Farina.
 Through his work there he was sent to the 2008 Pesto World Championships in Genoa, Italy, where he won first place.

 Bowien partnered with Anthony Myint on a series of food truck pop-ups including Mission Street Food and Mission Burger, and with the owners of a Chinese restaurant called Lung Shan on Mission Street, started Mission Chinese Food as the first restaurant-within-a-restaurant pop-up.
 It was named the second Best New Restaurant in America by Bon Appetit Magazine and fourth Best New Restaurant in America by GQ Magazine.
 Bowien was nominated the 2011 Rising Star Chef by the San Francisco Chronicle, and in 2012 he was a James Beard Award Finalist.
 He was included in Food and Wine Magazine's 40 Big Thinkers under 40, and San Francisco Chronicle’s Bay Area 30 under 30.

 After leaving San Francisco in 2012 Bowien opened a standalone Mission Chinese Food in New York City's Lower East Side.
 In 2013, he opened a Mexican restaurant, Mission Cantina, in New York.
 Mission Cantina was closed 3 years later.
 In May 2013, Bowien was awarded the prestigious "Rising Star Chef" by the James Beard Foundation for his work in the Mission Chinese Food in San Francisco and New York City.